 Sailing is an all-weather activity, and Manhattan by Sail’s boats leave the dock rain or shine.
 Summer thundershowers are part of life in New York and you’ll soon see that braving the elements with our safe and reliable crew is all part of the fun!
 If you are a fair-weather sailor, no worries, just be sure to give our reservation and cancellation policies a read.

 Sorry, but we don’t offer refunds.
 In the event of a cancellation by the captain due to severe weather or mechanical failure, customers will be given the opportunity to reschedule at no additional fee.
 If you need to reschedule from the original date booked, go right ahead, but be aware that we have a 48-hour notice policy.
 Call us any time before then and we’ll reschedule you at no extra charge.
 A predetermined surcharge is required for a reschedule within 48 hours.

 New York Harbor is one of the most protected waterways in the world, so generally speaking, seasickness isn’t much of a concern.
 Some people are more susceptible to it than others, however.
 If you think you might be one of them, we recommend taking Dramamine (or any similar over-the-counter motion sickness drug-containing dimenhydrinate).
 Keep in mind that Dramamine takes about two hours to take full effect so if you’re taking them on board, it’s too late.
 Ginger capsules have also been found to be helpful.
 If you do get seasick, our crew will do everything they can to ensure you’re as comfortable as possible.

 Yes on both counts.
-Ask our staff about our catering options for groups.
+Ask our staff about our pre-ordered catering options for groups.
 We can have a host of food options waiting for you when you board.
 But if the mood strikes and you want to pack the old picnic basket, go right ahead.
-However, aside from sails that include food in the program, we do not have food available for purchase onboard.
+However, excepting sails that include food in the program, we will have a limited selection of food available for purchase onboard.